Luo-Zhengding/Frequency-Direction-MCSFANC/README.md

 3. **Performance Evaluation of Selective Fixed-filter Active Noise Control based on Different Convolutional Neural Networks**
    *Conference*: The 51st International Congress and Exposition on Noise Control Engineering (Inter-Noise 2022) *Paper Link*: [arXiv](https://arxiv.org/pdf/2208.08440)

+**If you are interested in our works, please consider citing our papers.
+Thanks!
+Have a great day!**